TelegraphResearch/TelegraphResearch/_includes/reports/fobo/market.md

 ## Major Participants

 Used electronics can be exchanged via many different marketplaces, the largest two being eBay and Craigslist.
-Items purchased on eBay are paid for online and shipped, but items sold on Craigslist, like FOBO, are purchased locally and require an in-person exchange.
+Items purchased on eBay are paid for online and shipped, but items sold on Craigslist, like FOBO, are purchased locally and require an in-person exchange of both goods and money.
 There are many other ways that people choose to sell used electronics.
 Some establish an Amazon seller account, others prefer buyback programs such as those offered by companies like Newegg or RadioShack, while some prefer to sell to their friends and list the items for sale within specific groups on Facebook.
 The number of used goods exchanges is profuse, and some other exchanges discovered in Google Search include Glyde, Gazelle, Listia, and Yardsellr.

 ## History and Trends